Fly Fishing Gear

 Fly line density is a very simple term to grasp, actually.
 All fly line density means is whether the fly line float, sinks, or just partially sinks.
 Simple.

-A floating fly line is by far and away the most popular and versatile fly line.
+A floating fly line is by far the most popular and versatile fly line.
 A floating fly line, as the name suggests, floats completely.
-It does not sink unless you weigh it down.
-If you will only own one fly line, make triply sure that it is a floating one.
-Through the addition of weights you can always make a floating line a "sink-tip" line, too.
+It does not sink unless the line is weighed down.
+If an angler can own only one fly line, make triply sure that it is a floating one.
+Through the addition of weights an angler can always make a floating line a "sink-tip" line.

 By contrast, a sinking fly line sinks - completely.
 How fast it sinks (known as it sink rate) is variable - depending on the sink rate of the line.
 Some lines sink very fast, others very slow.
 The point, though, is the the entire fly line will sink - and will sink at a uniform rate.
 As a sidenote, the "sink rate" of a fly line will be noted somewhere on the fly box, measured in "fps" - feet per second.

 Sinking fly lines are great for big water fishing, particularly lakes and saltwater.
-They have very limited utility in your average river, and are rarely used here in Montana.
+They have limited utility in an average river and are rarely used here in Montana.

 Since sinking fly lines have limited utility for trout fishing, but because floating fly lines don't always do the job of pulling down nymphs into the depths of the river quick enough, a hybrid was designed - the "Sink-Tip" fly line.